 let's call it the health elf.

-is tiny, and has a small voice, and can get caught in the complications and nesty-mess our belief systems. the belief system of deprivation/reward. the belief system of want/need/should. and also the this-is-good-for-me-and-yummy belief system. now on good days, we can clearly hear our health elf. on not-so-good days we may think we hear it, then we may turn up the stereo instead, or maybe we may listen to health elf later in the day.
+health elf is tiny, and has a small voice, and can get caught in the complications and nesty-mess our belief systems. the belief system of deprivation/reward. the belief system of want/need/should. and also the this-is-good-for-me-and-yummy belief system. now on good days, we can clearly hear our health elf. on not-so-good days we may think we hear it, then we may turn up the stereo instead, or maybe we may listen to health elf later in the day.

 regardless of the pass/fail results, we have been given the gift of insight. seeing in. to ourselves. how fabulous, no?!? we know what we need to do. i need this NOW. i know that will be easier later. and if i let health elf guide me, i make better choices and have healthier cravings naturally. no hidden pressures. no stringent guidelines. less perceptions of blowing it.